uncopied/blog/content/en/blog/blockchain-museum-collection-inventory.md

 In this virtual world, the objects can exist, be magnified and be digitally restored using Instagram-like filters – while the physical objects are forgotten.

-It is still unclear what the economic model will be for such innovation, and how Museums will financially benefit from those virtual visits.
+It is still unclear what the economic model will be for such innovation, and how museums will financially benefit from those virtual visits.
 Can virtual visits or digital licensing rights compensate for the loss of physical visitors and help finance physical object conservation?
 Or will those new technologies divert funding from conservation towards activities with a more direct return on investment?
 This would be dangerous.

 ## So, is it all doom and gloom?